 Sir Jack Beatson

-After retiring from the Bench, Sir Jack became a full time arbitrator and regularly accepts appointments as arbitrator or mediator; and as an expert on English Law.
-Examples of his appointments include a claim for US$ 1.5 billion in a gas pricing dispute (ICC); mock arbitration of claims of over $1 billion under a telecoms licensing agreement; and and a claim under a guarantee of a $100 million loan facility.
+After retiring from the Bench, Sir Jack returned to Chambers and now accepts appointments as arbitrator or mediator; and as an expert on English Law.
+Examples of his appointments include chairing an arbitration with a claim of US$ 1.5 billion relating to a gas pricing dispute (ICC); co-arbitrator in an ad-hoc arbitration with a claim of over $1 billion under a telecoms licensing agreement; co-arbitrator in an UNCITRAL arbitration administered by the LCIA regarding unfair prejudice pursuant to sections 994 and 996 of the Companies Act 2006; presiding arbitrator in an LMAA arbitration relating to a shipbuilding contract for the construction and sale of a crude tanker; presiding arbitrator in an ICC arbitration concerning the alleged failure to deliver the minimum quantity and quality of iron-ore pellet feed under a Sale and Purchase Agreement.

 Sir Jack Beatson FBA studied law at Brasenose College Oxford and obtained first class degrees (BA and BCL).
 Called to the bar (Inner Temple) in 1973, he became a bencher in 1994 and was appointed Queen’s Counsel in 1998.
 In 2000 he was awarded a higher doctorate (DCL) by the University of Oxford for distinction by original contribution to the advancement of the study of law.